Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 Mucus in the stool can be normal if it occurs in small amounts and not persistently.

-If it occurs for over a couple of days and prolongs to months, it’s good to get the medical diagnosis and treatment regimens.
+If it occurs for more than a couple of days and prolongs to months, it is good to get a medical diagnosis and treatment regimen.

-Note: small amount of mucus less frequently in stool is common; it can indicate a bigger problem if it stays persistently.
+Note: A small amount of mucus in stool is less frequent; if it persists, it can indicate a bigger problem.

 Consult a Doctor

-It’s good to get the consultation of your healthcare provider if you see a noticeable difference in the mucus production frequency, color, and composition.
-It is common to have mucus in your stool to some extent normally, but if it stays persistent, it’s good to get a medical consultation and prescription.
+If you see a noticeable difference in mucus production frequency, color, and composition, consult your healthcare provider.
+It is common to have mucus in your stool to some extent normally, but if it stays persistent, get a medical consultation and prescription.

 FAQs About Mucus in Stool